PatrykPrezyna/PatrykPrezyna/README.md

 - 👋 Hi, I’m @PatrykPrezyna
-- 👀 I’m interested in Systems Engineering and Fast Prototyping
+- 👀 I’m interested in Systems Engineering and AI for product design
-- 🌱 I’m currently learning Python and Vue.js
-- 💞️ I’m looking to collaborate on interesting open source projects.
+- 🌱 I’m currently conducting research on how early stage organisations are dealing with complexity in the product development process
 - 📫 How to reach me Patryk.prezyna@protonmail.com

 <!---